adamrudolf-becube/cpp-cheatsheet/README.md

 ### Move semantics

 Move means moving [ownership](#what-is-ownership).
-Simply saying, moving an objec means that some part of the code has a pointer to it, then the other part of the code starts to point at it, then the original object releases it:
+Simply saying, moving an object means that some part of the code has a pointer to it, then the other part of the code starts to point at it, then the original object releases it:

 To move a house from Alice to Bob has these steps: